FORCaist/FORCaist.github.io/amybinder.md

 		</header>

 <!-- Content -->
 <p>A full functional version of FORCsensei is available on the mybinder.org free cloud service.
-This means you can run FORCsensei without installing any packages on your computer.
+This means you can run FORCsensei without installing any packages on your computer.</p>

-This <a href="https://youtu.be/hFAtYJLci5I" target="_blank">tutorial video</a> will guide you through the use of FORCsensei on the cloud.
+<p>This <a href="https://youtu.be/hFAtYJLci5I" target="_blank">tutorial video</a> will guide you through the use of FORCsensei on the cloud.</p>

-You can launch FORCsensei on the cloud by clicking this button:</p>
+<p>You can launch FORCsensei on the cloud by clicking this button:</p>

 <a href="https://mybinder.org/v2/gh/FORCaist/turbosensei/master?urlpath=%2Fapps%2FTURBOsensei.ipynb" target="_blank">
 <img src="https://mybinder.org/badge_logo.svg">